timrogers/avios-python-exercises/1_syntax/README.md

 * your name
 * your age
 * how many days old you were on your last birthday
-* how many years old you were 1000 days ago (*hint*: you'll need to use brackets, like you would in real maths, for this one)
+* how many years old you were 1000 days before your last birthday (*hint*: you'll need to use brackets, like you would in real maths, for this one)
 * your address (over multiple lines 🤔).

 You should assign each step to a variable as you go.